🧡Babylon

 Create the Validator

-Unlike traditional Cosmos SDK chains, establishing a validator on Babylon requires using the babylond tx checkpointing create-validator command.
-This process assumes the presence of a BLS validator key in the $HOME/.babylond/config/priv_validator_key.json file.
+Unlike traditional Cosmos SDK chains, establishing a validator on Babylon requires using the babylond tx checkpointing create-validator

 Babylon validators have the responsibility to submit a BLS signature transaction at the end of each epoch, which currently occurs approximately every 30 minutes.
 These transactions incur a fixed gas fee of 100ubbn.
-Consequently, itโ€™s crucial for validators to ensure they have sufficient unbonded funds in their keyring to cover these recurring transaction fees.
+Consequently, it’s crucial for validators to ensure they have sufficient unbonded funds in their keyring to cover these recurring transaction fees.

 Check the network synchronization status with the command: